 At Saint Peter’s University, our criminal justice program attracts students who want to make a difference.

-With a solid foundation in the Jesuit educational principles of justice and social equality, our six undergraduate specialization options provide students with the opportunity to explore areas as diverse as law and justice, corrections, police administration, investigative sciences, criminal research and intelligence analysis, and computer science and crime forensics.
+With a solid foundation in the Jesuit educational principles of justice and social equality, our six undergraduate specialization options provide students with the opportunity to explore areas as diverse as law and justice, corrections, police administration, investigative sciences, criminal research and intelligence analysis, and cyber security and computer forensics.

 Students are also strongly encouraged to complete supplementary double majors or minors from areas such as biology, chemistry, mathematics, accounting, English, history, political science, or modern languages.